zephyr-data-specs/GMNS/Specification/Geometry.md

 The geometry is an optional file that contains geometry information (shapepoints) for a line object.
 It is similar to Geometries in the SharedStreets reference system.
+The specification also allows for geometry information to be stored directly on the link table.

 | Field                                               | Type                  | Required?  | Comment                                                                                                                                              |
 | --------------------------------------------------- | --------------------- | ---------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |